Organizational Policies and Practices to Support Healthcare

 Impact of Competing Needs on Policy Development

 The healthcare arena demands ongoing updates to policies and procedures, which could transpire on a weekly, monthly, or even daily basis.
 These changes are contingent on various factors, including nurse staffing, physician availability, and the operational status of other ancillary departments.
+The development of healthcare policy must address these competing needs to ensure that policies not only enhance efficiency but also safeguard the emotional well-being of nurses.
 In the context of my outpatient oncology center, fluctuations in staffing levels in ancillary departments have a ripple effect on the infusion nurses.
 When operators are absent, infusion nurses must shoulder the responsibilities of managing patient messages and returning calls.
 Shortages in the lab prompt infusion nurses to draw patients’ labs before administering treatment.
 If the infusion scheduler is unavailable, infusion nurses step in by ensuring patients receive their upcoming appointments.

 usa nursing papers